Columbus Art Walks are a unique way to get active while seeing great public art, architectural and historical sites around the city.

 There’s a story behind every piece of art.
 Come along on a tour of public art – a virtual art walk – of one of your favorite neighborhoods.

 Your tour will be led by a local artist who will offer a glimpse into the stories behind the artwork, including the content, artist, location and medium.
+Be sure to check back, we’ll be adding more soon.

 Get Outside for an Art Walk